QUICK-GCP-LAB/Google-Cloud-Lab-Solutions/Detect and Investigate Threats with Security Command Center.md

 kubectl describe daemonsets container-watcher -n kube-system
 ```

 * It will take a few minutes for an output to be generated.
-If you get a message similar to the following: ( *do not copy it* ).
+If you get a message similar to the following: ( *Do Not Copy It* ).
 ```
 Error from server (NotFound): daemonsets.apps "container-watcher" not found
 ```

 * Wait a moment and rerun the command.
-After a few minutes, you should receive the following output: ( *do not copy it* ).
+After a few minutes, you should receive the following output: ( *Do Not Copy It* ).

 ```
 Name:           container-watcher